Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J0613+3731}}: With profiles only at 327-MHz and below, we conclude that this is an inner cone triple configuration.
 No higher frequency profile seems to have been published.
 The conal emission is conflated at all frequencies down to and including 25 MHz \citep{KZUS22}.
 The \citet{prao} profile is not well resolved; however, a much better one was kindly supplied (Valerij Malofeev, private communication) the four decametric LWA profiles \citep{KTSD23} trace the core-component below 50 MHz where scattering sets in and becomes dominant.
 0.1in

 \textit{\textbf{J0621+0336}} seems to have a barely resolved inner conal double {\bf D} profile.
-The early edge linear polarization seems to be a different OPM than that prominent on the trailing part of the profile---thus the moderate +ve PPA slope.
+The early edge linear polarization seems to be a different OPM than that prominent on the trailing part of the profile---thus the moderate positive PPA slope.
 A 350-MHz profile is available in the \citet{mcewen} compendium which seems to show a compatible barely double form, but its scale cannot be measured more accurately than the nominal half width they tabulate.
 0.1in

-\textit{\textbf{J0621+1002}}: the pulsar has a very broad core-cone triple {\bf T} profile.
+\textit{\textbf{J0621+1002}}: the MSP has a very broad core-cone triple {\bf T} profile.
 The PPA slope is negative, very shallow and difficult to determine accurately, but the earliest portion under the core is steepest and may have a slope near --0.7\degr/\degr.
 A 410-MHz profile \citep{stairs99} shows a nearly identical width pointing to an inner cone geometry.
+The about 25\degr\ L-band profile asymmetry suggest an aberration/retardation height ($c\Delta t/2$) of some 300 km.
 0.1in